Screening in digital monopolies: Extensions

 \subsection{Non-discriminating monopolist}

 In certain settings, technological or regulatory constraints make it infeasible for the seller to degrade the good.
-If the monopolist allocation induces full bunching, then a no-damaging constraint---i.e., $\bm{q}(\Theta)\subseteq\{0,q\}$ for some $q\in Q$---is irrelevant for the monopolist problem.
+If the monopolist allocation induces full bunching, then a no-damaging constraint is irrelevant for the monopolist problem.\footnote{Formally, in this section we consider the problem given by $\mathcal P^M$ with an additional constraint that says that the image of a feasible allocation can include 0 and, at most, a single positive quality, chosen optimally; i.e., there exists $q\in Q$ such that, for all $\theta$, $\bm{q}(\theta)\subseteq\{0,q\}$.} The constraint is irrelevant also in the case of linear preferences of Remark \ref{rem:mon:linear}.

 To characterize the allocation $\bm{q}_{N}^{M}$ of a non-discriminating monopolist, fix a produced quality $q$.
 The monopolist effectively chooses a type $b_{N}(q)$ such that: lower types are excluded and higher types buy quality $q$.
 The implied price of the quality-$q$ good makes type $b_{N}(q)$ indifferent between buying and the outside option.
 The resulting revenues are $V_{N}(q)=\max_{\theta}(1-F(\theta))(g(q)+\theta q)$.
 The resulting marginal revenues account both for the price increment and the inframarginal types, because, by the envelope theorem, we have $V_{N}'(q)=(1-F(b_{N}(q)))(g'(q)+b_{N}(q))$.